szapp/FeatShare/doc/anchors.rst

         Regular expression to match desired part in the target file.
         If the phrase is non-empty and not found in the file but the file exists, the anchor will :std:term:`fail<ignoreOnFail>`.
         If the file does not exist and needle is empty, the file will be created.
-        The exact position to hook the new content is set by the :std:term:`hook<hook>`-settings.
+        The exact position to hook the new content is set by the :ref:`hook<anchors.hook>`-settings.

         **Note**: Certain characters (like back-slashes) need to be escaped by an additional backslash (e.g. ``\\``).